Updated: Blog post has been updated and revised with additional tips, principles and techniques.

-Large-scale/long-term project will require some time and dedication.
-This can help to push your skill level, discipline and artistic boundaries into a new level.
-Such projects are tougher to do but the payoff will show.
-There aren't that many people who can spend time working on one project for a few months, but if you do you become someone to aspire to.
+Large-scale/long-term project will require time and dedication.
+This can help to push your skill level, discipline and artistic boundaries to another height.
+Such projects are tougher to do but the payoff is worth it.
+There aren't that many people who can spend time working on one self-imposed project for a few months, but it can help you reach a new level.

-During large-scale/long-term project you shouldn't work on anything else other then this one project.
+During large-scale/long-term project you shouldn't work on anything else other than this one project.

 These can help you to build up momentum and discipline in finishing your work and learning the process.

 If you are a beginner or someone who has had a tough time finishing what you start, focus on very small manageable projects that can be done in a week or two.
 Build up the discipline and willpower to complete what you start.